My Home Lab Infrastructure

 Proxmox platform

-Two-node Proxmox VE datacenter 234aHome with 20+ containers/VMs, high-availability patterns where it matters, and a mix of LXC and Docker workloads.
+A two-node Proxmox VE cluster with 20+ containers/VMs, a mix of LXC and Docker workloads, and redundancy where it matters.

 Ingress & access